 Travel and Trip Insurance for Visitors to Vietnam

 While the cost of paying a la carte for public healthcare services in Vietnam is low, very often the standards are low as well.
 Private health insurance is highly recommended for extended stays in Vietnam.
-Private care means treatment in cleaner, more comfortable, and more private facilities.
-It also means access to state of the art diagnostic equipment and multilingual staff.
+Private care means treatment in a cleaner, more comfortable, and more private facilities.
+It also means access to state-of-the-art diagnostic equipment and multilingual staff.

 Travelers should ensure their health insurance covers them for treatment outside Vietnam.
 Often, visitors will need to travel to Thailand, Singapore, or Kuala Lumpur for specialist treatments and medical emergencies.
 While this kind of cross-border care isn’t as popular as it was in the past, it is still common for certain kinds of care.